juandez87/ELMA-Rasp-detection/README.md

             softPwmCreate (PWM, 0, 200) ;
         }

-  I added a function setup() to initialize all the GPIO Pins.
+  Also I added a function setup() in detection to initialize all the GPIO Pins.